 We all know that there are certain topics you should avoid while on a first date.
-Most first dates are but a doorway to better things, like sex and, if you’re really lucky, a loving a relationship; they’re not debates or game shows.
+Most first dates are but a doorway to better things, if you’re really lucky, a loving a relationship; they’re not debates or game shows.

 So it’s important to avoid any topics that might lead to heated disagreement, and it’s definitely important to avoid asking any imposing, aggressive questions.

 You might really love to know whether your date is closer to Ron Jeremy or Mini Me underneath the zipper, but asking him where his love needle falls on the scale from mouse to donkey isn’t the best question to ask on a first date.
 Likewise, all you men out there, asking your date about the biggest thing she ever fit into her mouth can be a real mood killer, unless you’re actually paying your “date” by the hour.

 In short, there are some pretty bad questions you can ask.
 No, they’re not all sexually-driven.
 Asking about politics and religion and exes can also lead to embittered dialogue, the type which neither of you will forgive.